7. Taking people’s property

 A company or its executives may be liable for the war crime of pillage if company operations benefit from the unlawful appropriation of property in occupied territories or in the context of armed conflict.

 In the wake of World War II, courts in the Allied occupation zones prosecuted senior German industrialists for their active participation in systematic plunder of assets in occupied territories, including assets seized from Jewish owners.
+The prohibition against systematic pillage was confirmed by the case law of more tribunals.

 The court described the ‘systematic plundering of industry’, including a series of acts which it characterized as being both ‘simple economic spoliation in favor of the Reich and. . . spoliation and robbery in favor of his firm. . .which in both cases constitute war crimes’.
 These acts included ordering the removal of a significant amount of industrial machinery from factories in France, Holland, and Belgium and their shipment to Röchling factories;

-In the Ministries case a number of civil servants were convicted of pillage for having issued decrees legalizing the pillage of private property of Jewish deportees, the coerced transfer of share ownership of companies, the seizing of agricultural production, as well as coal, iron ore, and oil production in occupied territories.
+In the Ministries case a number of civil servants were convicted of pillage for having issued decrees legalizing the theft of private property of Jewish deportees, the coerced transfer of share ownership of companies, the seizing of agricultural production, as well as coal, iron ore, and oil production in occupied territories.

 In his comprehensive analysis of pillage case law, Stewart sets out four types unlawfulness which, when integrated to a transaction, may give rise to a violation of the prohibition against pillage.
 These include 1) the taking of state assets by illegitimate decree 2) the taking of state assets in violation of national regulation; 3) the taking of private property without consent and 4) the receipt of pillaged property, including through purchase or other commercial transaction (Stewart, Corporate War Crimes, pp. 63–6).